arpradhan/pokemon-postgres-docker/README.md

 Docker container that loads pokemon data into a Postgres container.

-Data is sourced from 'https://github.com/veekun/pokedex'.
+Data is sourced from https://github.com/veekun/pokedex.

+Docker image hosted at https://hub.docker.com/r/abhijitp/pokemon-postgres.